pacav69/LastOSBuilder/zzLastOSBuilder/03_WinBuilder/Projects/MyPlugins/Apps/XPE Plugin Creator/how to create scripts.md

-how to create scripts
+# How to create scripts

-using XPE Packed Application Creator
+## using XPE Packed Application Creator

 Prepare Packed Application For Use With Win10XPE Project.